2bPrecise/IngestionPipelineDemo/README.md

 The pipeline stages are:

 1. API (.Net Core 3) receives the file, stores in a directory, and sends a notification to an Apache Kafka topic.
+(POST /api/data/ingest)
-2. Apache Storm Parser topology parses the file, deconstrocting each to multiple DTO records.
+2. Apache Storm Parser topology parses the file, deconstructing each to multiple DTO records.
 Each record is sent to an Apache Kafka topic.
 3. Apache Storm Processor topology processes the DTO and saves it in MongoDB.
+4. The processing status is saved in Redis, and can be accessed from the API.
+(GET /api/data/progress/[file id])

 ![Architecture diagram](https://raw.githubusercontent.com/2bPrecise/IngestionPipelineDemo/master/Architecture.png)